Skip to main content

 Guide for Graduate Studies

-Welcome to the Graduate Program in the Department of Chemical & Biomolecular Engineering at the University of Houston!
+Welcome to the Graduate Program in the William A. Brookshire Department of Chemical & Biomolecular Engineering at the University of Houston!

 This description contains information that will help you plan your studies at the University of Houston.
 However, we realize that no single document can cover everything.
 Useful information for new graduate students is available on the departmental web page and in the current University of Houston Graduate Catalog.
 Additional information for admitted students can be obtained from the Organization of Chemical Engineering Graduate Students (OChEGS), and in the Dean's summary of policies and procedures.
 Current course offerings are listed in the UH academic schedule, found here, which is updated twice each year.
-In addition, the Director of Graduate Studies, vmdonnelly [at] uh.edu (Dr. Vincent Donnelly); the Department Chairman, mpharold [at] uh.edu (Dr Michael Harold); or any faculty member will be happy to answer your questions or direct you to the right person.
+In addition, the Director of Graduate Admissions, grabow [at] uh.edu (Dr. Lars Grabow); The Director of Graduate Studies, jrimer [at] central.uh.edu (Dr. Jeffrey Rimer) and the Department Chair, tjmountz [at] central.uh.edu (Dr. Triantafillos J. Mountziaris) will be happy to answer your questions or direct you to the right person.

-This document contains information on the following topics:
+This page contains information on the following topics:

 Graduate Degree Programs

 The department has M.S. and Ph.D. programs in Chemical Engineering.
-The department also offers a professionally-oriented Masters in Chemical Engineering (M.Ch.E.) program, directed by Dr. Peter Vekilov, as well as two Petroleum Engineering programs.
-The Petroleum Engineering programs include a M.S. in Petroleum Engineering program and a Masters in Petroleum Engineering (M.P.E.) program.
-The M.S. and Ph.D. programs. in Chemical Engineering are described below.
+The department also offers a professionally-oriented Masters in Chemical Engineering (M.Ch.E.) program, directed by nikolaou [at] uh.edu (Dr. Michael Nikolaou).
+The M.S. and Ph.D. programs in Chemical Engineering are described below.

 The M.S.
 Program